nickzoic/nick.zoic.org/art/fupy-micropython-for-fpga/index.md

 * git clone https://github.com/timvideos/litex-buildenv.git
 * cd litex-buildenv
 * scripts/download-env.sh
+  * This step downloads another couple of GB.
 * sudo scripts/download-env-root.sh
+  * This just installs the timvideos PPA and various packages
 * source scripts/enter-env.sh
 * make gateware
 * scripts/build-micropython.sh
 * make gateware-load
 * make firmware-load

-The Xilinx tools are about 17GB (!) and the `scripts/download-env.sh` step downloads another couple of GB.
 The `make gateware` step is pretty CPU intensive as it tries to work out how to arrange all the stuff you asked for onto the FPGA efficiently.
 It's a good way to get the dust out of your laptop's CPU fan.